-We have audited the Spell Token project released on September 2021 to discover issues and identify potential security vulnerabilities in Spell Token Project.
+We have audited the DeRace Token project released in October 2021 to discover issues and identify potential security vulnerabilities in DeRace Token Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides a satisfactory result with no issues found.
+The security audit report provides a satisfactory result.
+This smart contract doesn't have any issues.

-We didn't find any issues in our audit results for Spell Token smart contracts.
+We found no issues in our audit results for DeRace Token smart contracts.
 This result is very satisfying.

-Judging from the code base of this smart contract, this smart contract follows the official Solidity style guide.
+Result of the code base of this smart contract, this smart contract follows the official Solidity style guide.